datastax/astrapy/README.md

 ##### _idiomatic regular_:

 Warning: this will also trigger the very long-running _idiomatic admin Astra_ if the vars as in `env.astra.admin.template` are also detected.
-Likewise, the _idiomatic admin nonAstra_ may start, which however takes few seconds.
+Likewise, the _idiomatic admin nonAstra_ may start (if `DO_IDIOMATIC_ADMIN_TESTS` is set), which however takes few seconds.

 ```
 poetry run pytest tests/idiomatic